smallrye/smallrye-config/documentation/src/main/docs/index.md

 !!! info

-    `SmallRyeConfig` is the entry point to all the config capabilities provided by SmallRye Config.
+    `io.smallrye.config.Config` is the entry point to all the config capabilities provided by SmallRye Config.